al-caveman/cavemancms/content_raw/gordon_ramsay/article.md

 My new invented food:

-+ Bring a thin white bread.
++ Bring a thin bread.
 + Spread 1 spoon salted butter on it.
 + Put several layers of smoked turkey[:Turkey the chicken-like animal, not the country.], or smoked beef, on it.